ChristofSchwarz/qsefw_nginx/README.md

 Follow these steps
  - Log into Qlik Sense QMC, Proxies settings on https://localhost/qmc/proxies
+ - Edit the Central Proxy
- - Edit the "Ports" section of the page like this:
+ - Go to "Ports" section of the page and change it like this:
  <img src="https://github.com/ChristofSchwarz/pics/raw/master/nginx_qmc.png"/>
  - Download nginx Stable Version for Windows from http://nginx.org/en/download.html
  - Extract all files into a new folder e.g. `C:\nginx`